NBW often receives questions about where it sits within the general field of Buddhism. So for the curious here is a 'Frequently Asked Questions' page.

 Does NBW have priests or gurus?
 No. It just has well-practised teachers, who are on the same level as everyone else as human beings.

 Is it run by a committee or some sort of exclusive group?
-No. It is democratic and participatory - it is led by a Facilitators' Forum of over 20 participants and anyone can become a Facilitator after a while.
-Anyone can attend the Forum.
+No. It is democratic and participatory - it is led by the Board of Trustees (3 women and 3 men) and other 'facilitators' - all are volunteers.

 How does NBW handle money?
 NBW is a charity, with a number of registered trustees including some with accounting competence.
 For resourcing it depends on the donations of those participants who can afford it.
 It also has modest charges for services such as teaching at schools, and funerals.
 NBW has its own bank account, and a Treasurer (who is a trustee).